chrisbarr/AmazonSNS-PHP-API/README.md

 Find out more about Amazon SNS here - http://aws.amazon.com/sns

+To use this wrapper you must be using PHP5 with cURL, and have an [Amazon AWS account](http://aws.amazon.com)

 ## Basic Use ##
 Download the latest version: https://github.com/chrisbarr/AmazonSNS-PHP-API/tarball/master

-Include the library on your page:
+Include the class on your page:

 	include('lib/amazonsns.class.php');